openhab/org.openhab.binding.zwave/doc/benext/heatingcontrol_0_0.md

 ### Parameter 4: T setpoint update difference

 Difference in setpoint before new update
-The value that the temperature setpoint must differ (compared to his previous send value) before an unsolicited temperature setpoint report is send to the associated node.
+<p&gtThe value that the temperature setpoint must differ (compared to his previous send value) before an unsolicited temperature setpoint report is send to the associated node. </p&gt
 Values in the range 1 to 255 may be set.

 The manufacturer defined default value is ```5```.